michabirklbauer/name_to_spectrum/README.md

-# nametospectrum
+# Name to Spectrum Generator

-Name to Spectrum Generator
+A small tool to generate mass spectra from names, words, sentences or any alphabetic strings.